Azure/azure-signalr/docs/tsg.md

 <a name="random_404_returned_for_client_requests"></a>
 ## 404 returned for client requests

 For a SignalR persistent connection, it first `/negotiate` to Azure SignalR service and then establish the real connection to Azure SignalR service.
-Our load balancer must ensure that the `/negotiate` request and the following connect request goes to the similar instance of the Service otherwise 404 occurs.
-Our load balancer now relies on the *signature* part of the generated `access_token` to keep the session sticky.
+Our load balancer must ensure that the `/negotiate` request and the following connect request goes to the same instance of the Service otherwise 404 occurs.
+Our load balancer relies on the *asrs_request_id* query string (added in SDK version 1.0.11) or *signature* part of the generated `access_token`(if `asrs_request_id` query string does not exist) to keep the session sticky.

 ### Troubleshooting Guide
 1. Following [How to view outgoing requests](#view_request) to get the request from client the the service.
 1. Check the url of the request when 404 occurs.
 If the url is targeting to your web app, and similar to `{your_web_app}/hubs/{hubName}`, check if the client `SkipNegotiation` is `true`.
 When using Azure SignalR, client receives redirect url when it first negotiates with the app server.
 Client should **NOT** skip negotiation when using Azure SignalR.
-1. Check if there are multiple `access_token` inside the outgoing request.
-Our load balancer is not able to handle duplicate `access_token` correctly, as described in [#346](https://github.com/Azure/azure-signalr/issues/346).
+1. For SDK older than 1.0.11, check if there are multiple `access_token` inside the outgoing request.
+With old SDK which does not contain `asrs_request_id` in the query string, the load balancer of the service is not able to handle duplicate `access_token` correctly, as described in [#346](https://github.com/Azure/azure-signalr/issues/346).
 1. Another 404 can happen when the connect request is handled more than **5** seconds after `/negotiate` is called.
 Check the timestamp of client request, and open an issue to us if the request to the service has very slow response.
 1. If you find the `/negotiate` request and the following connect request carry different access token through the above steps, the most possible reason is using HttpConnectionOptions.AccessTokenProvider in a **WRONG** way: